 For over 20 years, satellite instruments have measured the sea surface height of our ever-changing oceans.
-This video of images shows the complicated patterns of rising and falling ocean levels across the globe from 1993 to 2015.
+This visualization of images shows the complicated patterns of rising and falling ocean levels across the globe from 1993 to 2015.

 Educational Resources - Search Tool